 Department of Family Medicine

-The Department of Family Medicine at the University of Texas Medical Branch at Galveston was founded as an independent department in 1971, but existed prior to that as a division of the Department of Preventive Medicine and Community Health.
-The department is currently led by Barbara L. Thompson, MD, who has served as department chair since 1998.
+The Department of Family Medicine at the University of Texas Medical Branch at Galveston was founded as an independent department in 1971, but existed prior to that as a division of the Department of Preventive Medicine and Population Health.
+For almost 24 years the department was led by Barbara L. Thompson, MD, who stepped down as Chair in 2021.
+Since 2021, the department is led by Professor and Sealy Hutchings and Lucile Wright Hutchings Chair in Family Medicine, Kendall M. Campbell, MD.

 Family Medicine faculty provide medical care to Galveston County residents through its three clinics, located on the UTMB Galveston campus, on the western end of Galveston Island, and in Dickinson, Texas, and through its inpatient service at the new Jennie Sealy Hospital in Galveston, Texas.
-Additional services are rendered at the Gulf Health Care Center nursing home and the Ball High School Teen Prenatal Clinic.
+Additional services are rendered at the Gulf Health Care Center nursing home and the Galveston County Health District's Coastal Health & Wellness.

 At present the Department includes programs in medical student education, residency, faculty development, and research.